 Outbound Call Center Costs: PAYROLL

 Pretty obvious, right?
-Lead gen call centers have a staff of agents and managers who are the engine of their outbound efforts—and payroll is, in a sense, the fuel for that engine.
-What’s sometimes less obvious, though, is how you can add a new level of efficiency to your payroll.
+Lead gen call centers have a staff of agents and managers who are the engine of their outbound efforts.
+Payroll is, in a sense, the fuel for that engine.

-You’re looking for better ways to manage your call center costs.
-Some call center owners and managers don’t put together cost impact of lost agent time.
 Every second that passes while your agents aren’t connecting with or converting a prospect is time that your payroll isn’t producing revenue.
 In other words, it’s not just your agents that are being unproductive—it’s your payroll, too.

-To be as efficient and effective as you can with the payroll that you have, you need to track metrics around your agents’ ongoing activities.
 Without visibility into all the action taking place on your call center’s sales floor—or spread all the way across your virtual call center—you won’t know what your payroll is actually delivering for your organization.
 You’ll be left with only your top-line numbers and without the performance data insights that contextualize it.

 So, if you’re going to make the most out of your payroll, robust reporting capabilities are absolutely essential.